isomerpages/moe-standrewssec/_about-sass/Achievements.md

 #### Founder's Day Prize Winners 2022
 ------------------

-We congratulate the following students and staff for being conferred awards and/or scholarships at our 2022 Founder's Day celebration. **[Click here]** for the list of prizes and awardees.
+ We congratulate the following students and staff for being conferred awards and/or scholarships at our 2022 Founder's Day celebration.
+[Click Here](/files/Founders%20Day%20Report/160%20FD%20Booklet%20Contents.pdf) for the list of prizes and awardees.